DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

 **Implication:** Global self-attention mechanisms enable efficient spatial information preservation.
 Each token attends to all others, creating rich spatial relationships that partially compensate for reduced resolution compared to local convolutions.

-**Important caveat:** ViT's efficiency should be interpreted carefully, as the ViT decoder (34.6M parameters) is 100-170× larger than CNN decoders at matched resolution (200K-250K).
-This capacity difference may contribute to ViT's competitive performance and complicates direct architectural comparisons.
+**Critical Caveat - Decoder Capacity Confound:** ViT's apparent efficiency must be interpreted carefully.
+The ViT decoder (34.6M parameters) is 100-170× larger than CNN decoders at matched resolution (200K-250K parameters).
+This substantial capacity difference may contribute significantly to ViT's competitive performance.
+The observed efficiency cannot be attributed solely to architectural advantages of self-attention—decoder capacity effects are confounded with architectural effects in this study.
+Controlled experiments with capacity-matched decoders would be required to isolate the contribution of self-attention mechanisms.

 ### 4. Progressive Quality Degradation Across All Architectures